 If you do not pay the whole amount requested in the first reminder, second reminder or final notice, within the days allowed, the Council will apply to the Magistrates Court for a summons to be issued notifying you of a liability order hearing.

 The summons will tell you when the court will consider the application and the amount that we are seeking to recover, together with the additional summons and court costs involved.
 As this action is taken in the Magistrates Court it will not affect your credit rating, unlike action taken in the County Court.
 If the balance outstanding on the summons, including the summons costs, is paid in full before the hearing we will not obtain a liability order.

 The liability order hearing

-You have the right to attend the court hearing and offer evidence why the liability order should not be granted.
-However if you accept liability you do not need to attend the court hearing.
+You have the right to attend the court hearing and offer evidence on why the liability order should not be granted.
+However, if you accept liability you do not need to attend the court hearing.

 If the court is satisfied that the Council has followed the correct procedures then they will grant a liability order and costs.

 As this hearing is about your liability to pay the Council Tax the Magistrates cannot consider your ability to pay.
 Please contact the Council if you wish to discuss your arrears and make a payment arrangement.